Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

 Andy lives in Milton and when he's not running or coaching, he enjoys stamp collecting, auto racing. classic sci-fi movies, military history and good beer!

 Patrick Peterson, Coach

 Patrick coaches Atlanta Track Club's Youth Cross Country and Track and Field Programs.
-A standout runner at Iowa State, Peterson also runs for Atlanta Track Club Elite where he specializes in the 800m.
-In his first year of coaching in 2017, Patrick coached athletes to a sixth place finish at the Georgia Middle School State XC Championships, a third place finish in the 3,200 at the Georgia Middle School State Track and Field Championships and a third place finish in the USATF Junior Cross Country Nationals boys 13-14 race.
+A standout runner at Iowa State, Peterson also runs for Atlanta Track Club Elite's Olympic Development Team where he specializes in the 800m.
+In his first year of coaching in 2017, Patrick has coached athletes to multiple top 10 finishes at the Georgia Middle School State XC Championships, a 3rd, 5th and 8th place finish in the 3,200 at the Georgia Middle School State Track and Field Championships, a 3rd place finish in the USATF Outdoor Junior Olympics in the 3000 and a 3rd place finish in the USATF Junior Cross Country Nationals boys 13-14 race.